This year, CANCER STOPS WITH ME.

 Throughout your Walk experience, you will be encouraged to collect badges for doing certain simple actions.
 Each badge unlocks a reward that, when combined, creates a Walk comfort pack designed to keep you safe and offer relief from the elements whilst you walk.
 If you unlock all the badges, you unlock the ‘Surprise, Surprise’ badge that comes with, well… a surprise!

 There are numerous incentives on offer too.
-Ranging from opportunities to win spa treatments, and the ever-popular cleaner for a year!
+Ranging from opportunities to win spa treatments, a butler for the Walk and the ever-popular cleaner for a year!

 You may have noticed that the humble bee is celebrated here at the Walk for Women’s Cancer.
 If you’re wondering what all of this is about, Perkins researchers Associate Professor Pilar Blancafort and her then PhD student Ciara Duffy, made international headlines in 2020 when they discovered that venom from honeybees was found to kill aggressive breast cancer cells.